2022-cs244/2022-cs244.github.io/deliverables/tofino-model.md

 - `tools` - A few scripts that will be useful.
 - `demos` - Some demo P4 programs written for

 Before you try to port your router P4 program for Tofino, make sure you try compiling `demo1_tna.p4`, a sample TNA program in the `demos/demo1_tna` directory.
-Please take a look at `README.md` in that directory, which explains how you can set up the right environment, compile the program, produce a P4 binary file, investigate the compilation results (a.k.a., resource consumption status) using a visualization tool called `p4i`, and test the program using the Tofino ASIC model and the PTF framework.
+Please take a look at `README.md` in that directory, which explains how you can set up the right environment, compile the program, produce a P4 binary file, investigate the compilation results (a.k.a., resource consumption status) using a visualization tool called `p4i`, and finally test the program using the Tofino ASIC model and the control-plane scripts written with the PTF framework.

-To know more about Tofino, it may be useful to take a look at Intel's official [github repo](https://github.com/barefootnetworks/Open-Tofino) where they share more info about it .

-**__Do NOT share Intel P4 Studio Lite with anyone outside the class by mistake or redistribute it on purpose__**.
+To know more about Tofino and Intel P4 Studio (including the public API, TNA, terms of license, sample applications, etc.), it may be useful to take a look at Intel's official [github repo](https://github.com/barefootnetworks/Open-Tofino). **__Do NOT share Intel P4 Studio Lite with anyone outside the class or redistribute it.__**.
 Intel P4 Studio Lite is Intel's product, and hence Intel reserves the sole right to distribute it.
-CS344 has received a special permission to use it only for the class.
+CS344 has received a special permission to use it only for the class in 2021.

 # The Assignment